MountainChenCad/MLGNN/README.md

 This project is licensed under the MIT License.

 ## Citation
-please kindly cite this paper if our MLGNN can give you any inspiration for your research, thanks a lot.
+Please kindly cite this paper if our MLGNN can give you any inspiration for your research, thanks a lot.

 ## Contact